Personalised dynamic super learning: an application in predicting hemodiafiltration convection volumes: Development and validation of the POSL for predicting HDF convection volumes

-Missing predictors were imputed with the median or the mode of the individuals’ previous sessions for continuous and discrete predictors, respectively; avoiding temporal data leakage \citep{Roberts_2017}.
+Missing predictors were imputed separately for each individual with the median or the mode of the individual’s previous sessions for continuous and discrete predictors, respectively, avoiding temporal data leakage \citep{Roberts_2017}.
 Missingness indicators were added in the predictors’ set as the pattern of predictor missingness might be informative for predicting the outcome \citep{Sperrin_2020}.
 We excluded sessions with a missing outcome (\textit{i.e.}, either cancelled or incomplete).
 Table S3 presents the characteristics of the included and excluded sessions.